SaulMagnusson/aws-cdk-go-example-static-site/README.md

 NOTICE: Go support is still in Developer Preview.
 This implies that APIs may change while we address early feedback from the community.
 We would love to hear about your experience through GitHub issues.

-Throughout the code all property fields are exposed although many contain "nil" values or references to undeclared slices.
-Some of these fields are deprecated, check the [aws-cdk API reference](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-construct-library.html).
-By default, go functions take a copy of arguments, thus in aws-cdk-go, references are passed by taking the address of the variable with "&" the address operator.
-Reference types are indicated by "*" thus &"hello", a reference to the string "hello" is of type *string. jsii.String("") and other functions are helper functions that return references to their argyments.
-See [Working with the AWS CDK in Go](https://docs.aws.amazon.com/cdk/latest/guide/work-with-cdk-go.html) and the blog post [Getting started with the AWS Cloud Development Kit and Go](https://aws.amazon.com/blogs/developer/getting-started-with-the-aws-cloud-development-kit-and-go/)

-This example launches a secure static site hosted in an S3 bucket distributed by CloudFront, protected by a certificate managed by ACM, and with its uri's automatically rewritten by a CloudFront Function (e.g. a user request for example.com is routed to example.com/index.html).
+This example launches a secure static site hosted in an S3 bucket, distributed by CloudFront, protected by an ACM certificate, and with URIs automatically rewritten by a CloudFront Function (e.g. a request for example.com is served  example.com/index.html) this is required when using the S3 REST API.
+To get set up with go check out the AWS doc [Working with the AWS CDK in Go](https://docs.aws.amazon.com/cdk/latest/guide/work-with-cdk-go.html) and the blog post [Getting started with the AWS Cloud Development Kit and Go](https://aws.amazon.com/blogs/developer/getting-started-with-the-aws-cloud-development-kit-and-go/)

-Constructs used:
+## Libraries used:
 - awss3
 - awss3-deployments
 - awscloudfront